bsmith89/StrainFacts-manuscript/doc/submission.md

 with that strain as the most abundant member.
 Study segments are omitted if they include fewer than 10 samples.
 Row ordering and the associated dendrogram reflect strain genotype distances, while the dendrogram for columns is based on their cosine similarity.
+Studies with samples collected in several countries with notable clustering for one or more species are highlighted with colors above the heatmap.
+Additionally, studies from westernized populations are indicated.
-Colors above the heatmap reflect the country in which samples were collected as well as whether samples were collected from individuals with a westernized lifestyle.
-Both a study identifier and the ISO 3166-ISO country-code are included in the column labels.
+Both a study identifier and the ISO
+3166-ISO country-code are included in the column labels.
-](fig/biogeography_figure.dpi200.png){#fig:biogeography}
+](fig/biogeography_figure.w1000.png){#fig:biogeography}

 These general trends hold across the other three species.
 In _M. smithii_, independent studies in the same country often share very similar strain